Osc44r/Osc44r/README.md

-# Hi there, I'm Oscar 👋
+# Hello, I'm Oskar! 👋

-I'm a Python developer specializing in automation and arbitrage trading.
-I love creating bots that can help me automate repetitive tasks and find profitable opportunities in the market.
+## Python Developer & Automation Enthusiast

+I'm passionate about leveraging Python to automate complex tasks and uncover hidden opportunities.
+From backend systems to real-time data analytics, I love pushing the boundaries of what's possible.

+## 🛠️ Tech Stack
+- Python
+- REST API
+- Flask
+- MongoDB
+- Web Automation
+- Real-Time Data Analytics

+## 🌱 What I'm Focused On
+- Continuously improving my automation skills.
+- Exploring innovative solutions in Python backend development.
+- Always up for a challenge and eager to collaborate on groundbreaking tech projects.

-## My Projects
+## 📦 My Projects

-Unfortunately, most of my repositories are private as they contain sensitive information related to my trading strategies.
-However, I can tell you that I use web automation extensively to gain an edge in the market.
+While I can't share specifics due to the confidential nature of my work, I specialize in creating high-impact automation tools that provide a competitive edge in various markets.